Healthy gluten free blueberry muffins are made with almond flour and Greek yogurt. They are delicious, fluffy and make the perfect healthy breakfast!

 Can I use frozen blueberries?

 Almond flour is not as absorbent as wheat flour.
-So I use fewer blueberries in these gluten free blueberry muffins than I would use in wheat muffins, to prevent the muffins from becoming soggy.
+So I use fewer blueberries in these muffins than I would use in wheat muffins, to prevent the muffins from becoming soggy.

 What about leftovers?